zapabob/ROCm/docs/how_to/pytorch_install/pytorch_install.md

    pip3 install wheel setuptools
    ```

-4. Install torch, torchvision, and torchaudio as specified by the installation
+4. Install torch, `torchvision`, and `torchaudio` as specified by the installation
    matrix.

    :::{note}